sherrymax/adf-custom-examples/adf-dpw-solution-to-upload-content-to-ACS/readme.md

 ### Prerequisites to run this demo end-2-end

-* Alfresco Process Services (powered by Activiti) (Version 1.9 and above) - If you don't have it already, you can download a 30 day trial from [Alfresco Process Services (APS)](https://www.alfresco.com/products/business-process-management/alfresco-activiti).Instructions & help available at [Activiti Docs](http://docs.alfresco.com/activiti/docs/), [Alfresco BPM Community](https://community.alfresco.com/community/bpm)
+* Alfresco Process Services (powered by Activiti) (Version 1.9 or above) - If you don't have it already, you can download a 30 day trial from [Alfresco Process Services (APS)](https://www.alfresco.com/products/business-process-management/alfresco-activiti).Instructions & help available at [Activiti Docs](http://docs.alfresco.com/activiti/docs/), [Alfresco BPM Community](https://community.alfresco.com/community/bpm)
 * Alfresco Content Services (Version 6.1 or above)
 * Application Development Framework (Version 2.6 or above)